CS for All Teachers Support Staff

 Karla Mckenzie is a research associate at American Institutes for Research.
 She has been a part of the CS for All Teachers team since October 2017, providing technical support to the community.
 Her other work at AIR serving as task lead on a variety of dissemination activities; managing project websites and social media channels, and creating multimedia products.
 Karla graduated from Howard University with a B.A. in Political Science, and holds a Master’s degree from Georgetown University in Public Relations and Corporate Communications.

 Maria Payri is a research associate at AIR’s Center for Survey and Data Science.
 She has been a part of the CS for All Teachers team since May 2015, providing support on anything website-related as well as leading the research and evaluation activities of the project.
 Her other work at AIR includes research and evaluation, technical assistance, and survey operations support for various federal and foundation-based contracts.
-Maria graduated from Universidad Autonoma de Madrid with a B.A. in psychology, and holds a graduate certificate in political psychology from The George Washington University.
+Maria graduated from Universidad Autonoma de Madrid with a combined B.A. and M.A. in psychology, and holds a graduate certificate in political psychology from The George Washington University.

 Michelle Perry is a researcher at AIR.
 She has experience in technical assistance and training, as well as integration of web-based learning tools for both K-12 and adult education.
 Michelle has been working with CS for All Teachers since 2013, providing technical support and guidance to grantees within the community.
 Since 2015, she has also been managing the social media content and other special projects.
 Her other work at AIR includes supporting the Intel Teachers Engage online community of practice, taking a leadership role in OCTAE’s National Reporting System for Adult Education Support Project, and providing technical assistance to the LINCS Resource Collection.
 In the past, Michelle has co-authored or contributed to several documents about connected learning and professional development for K-12 educators.
 She has also provided technical assistance, training and research support to various youth health and education programs.